CBD is arguably the most popular health supplement in the United States right now, but is it even legal?

 Challenges Remain for CBD Businesses

 Despite the fact that the USDA clarified that hemp is legal, the FDA has not issued regulations on CBD.
-So companies like Cornbread Hemp are still prohibited from making claims about CBD products.
+So companies like FullBodyZen Hemp are still prohibited from making claims about CBD products.

 And while the lack of FDA regulations creates confusion at the top, criminals take advantage of the situation by making knock-off fake CBD oil!
 That’s right, many CBD products, especially on Amazon, that are actually made with hemp seed oil instead of CBD oil.

 Some States CBD Laws Are Crazy